 Remember, in my case, the mouse worked fine with selecting this option ( USB 3.0 ) without adding my mouse.
 However, in your case, if the mouse didn’t work, you may power off the virtual machine and in settings > usb > click on the green plus ( + ) icon and add your mouse, it will likely work.

 If this didn’t work, tweak the settings, you can change the options to another USB version.
 It won’t be a hurdle since this works for everyone.

 For Keyboard, when you will finish the installation, the keyboard set-up assistant wizard will automatically identify your keyboard, if not, you’ll need to select your keyboard type just by pressing a key at a time once.

 All right, everything should work fine and soft.
 If you had other problems with boot or other things, let me know in the comments down below.

 If you have problems and errors out of here, you can check for solutions we’ve listed and answered.

-Finally, when you have installed successfully, you will have the screen like this.
+Finally, when you have installed successfully, you will have a screen like this.

 If you would like to increase screen resolution to your preferred one here’s how to do it.